Icons on websites - what do they do and how to choose the right ones?

 2. Choose icons in a way that users can understand

-Using icons on your site, make sure they are understandable to your visitors.
+When using icons on your site, make sure they are understandable to your visitors.

 3. Set a single style